cesarferreira/react-native-logcat/README.md

 **Requirements `(if you haven't already)`:**

-> Android SDK in your $PATH [(how-to)](http://stackoverflow.com/questions/19986214/setting-android-home-enviromental-variable-on-mac-os-x)
+* Android SDK in your $PATH [(how-to)](http://stackoverflow.com/questions/19986214/setting-android-home-enviromental-variable-on-mac-os-x)
+* Ruby Bundler, install using `gem install bundler`

 ## Contributing